Welcome!

 Fragrance Composition:

 So what does it smell like?
-It is classified as a floral oriental fragrance for women, consisting of a blend of linden blossoms and marigolds layered over a base of musk and amber.
+It is classified as a warm floral oriental fragrance for women, consisting of a blend of linden blossoms and marigolds layered over a base of musk and amber.

 • Top notes: aldehydes, hyacinth, linden blossom (tilleul) and dianthus